-First, gunzip the all gzipped files in the ODF and PPS directories.
+First, gunzip the all gzipped files in the ODF directory.
 If necessary, rename all files in the ODF directory to upper case.
 This can be done using the script provided by the NASA/GSFC XMM-Newton GOF.

 Many SAS tasks require calibration information from the Calibration Access Layer (CAL).
 Relevant files are accessed from the set of Current Calibration File (CCF) data using a CCF Index File (CIF).
 A CIF is included in the pipeline products (*CALIND*), but if the CCF has been updated it can be recreated by the user by simply typing